Great Highway

 The Great Highway is a road located on the West Side of San Francisco that forms the city's western edge along the Pacific coast.
 Built in 1929, it runs for approximately 3.5 mi next to Ocean Beach.
 Its southern end is at Skyline Boulevard (State Route 35) near Lake Merced; it extends to Point Lobos Avenue and the Cliff House at its northern end.

-2 mi of the Great Highway became Sunset Dunes Park in 2025.
 In 2020, a portion of the road was closed to vehicular traffic in response to the COVID-19 pandemic, reopening to weekday traffic in 2021.
 In 2025, the portion of the roadway that was pedestrianized on a pilot basis was permanently closed to vehicular traffic following a successful voter initiative.
+Subsequently, 2 mi of the Great Highway became Sunset Dunes Park.

 Description

 The road closed to motor vehicles in January 2021.

 The Great Highway is a four-lane divided road built in 1929 that is approximately 3.5 mi long and runs next to the Pacific Ocean along to Ocean Beach on the west side of San Francisco.
 The Great Highway starts at Skyline Boulevard and runs north to Point Lobos Avenue and the Cliff House in the Outer Richmond neighborhood of San Francisco.
 It forms the western border of Golden Gate Park with two windmills, the Dutch Windmill and the Murphy Windmill at the northwestern and southwestern corners of the park along the highway.
 Both windmills were built to pump water into Golden Gate Park.
 Officially, this roadway is known as the Upper Great Highway.

 As a north–south throughway, this section of the highway does not provide access to destinations in the nearby Sunset neighborhood, other than Lincoln Way and Sloat Boulevard.
 It is a recreational street with no car-usable turn-offs in the 2 mi between Lincoln and Sloat.
 This provides limited use for local traffic, so the Lower Great Highway is a parallel frontage road immediately adjacent to the east of the main Great Highway, which features residences on one side and a mixed-use trail in the median between the two roads.
 To discourage high-speed traffic, speed humps are stationed every few blocks to augment stop signs at nearly every Lower Great Highway intersection.

 The N Judah, a San Francisco Municipal Railway streetcar line, ends at Great Highway and Judah, while the L Taraval, another streetcar line, ends two blocks from the Great Highway at Wawona and 46th Avenue.